paul-sud/resorepo/README.md

 resorepo paul-sud/s3-md5 -- -- "-md5"
 ```

+## Configuration

+The time-to-live (TTL) for the cached repositories can be configured via setting the value of `cache_ttl_days` in the config file `~/.resorepo/resorepo_config.yaml`.
+Once it is implemented, after searching `resosepo` will automatically clean up any repositories older than the expiration date.

-## Future Ideas
+## Future Ideas/Features

 * When clone capabilities are available in `gitoxide` repo cloning should be updated to use it.
-Currently using `git2`
+Currently using `git2`, `gitoxide` seems faster and also doesn't depend on `libgit2`
 * Use the `rg` API instead of invoking as a subprocess.
 This is difficult because useful functions like [`search_parallel`](https://github.com/BurntSushi/ripgrep/blob/9b01a8f9ae53ebcd05c27ec21843758c2c1e823f/crates/core/main.rs#L127) are not part of `ripgrep`'s public API, and there would be a lot of copy-pasting code in here.
 Parsing the command line arguments like `ripgrep` would be similarly non-trivial.
+* Choose a branch or tag
+* Organize repos by organization to avoid conflicts between repos with the same name in the cache
-* Support cloning over SSH (git2-rs defaults to HTTPS)
+* Clone over SSH (git2-rs defaults to HTTPS)
+* Pull in new changes if the cached repo is still around: https://stackoverflow.com/questions/58768910/how-to-perform-git-pull-with-the-rust-git2-crate
 * A web interface or Chrome extension could be pretty cool so you don't have to copy-paste URLs from browser to the terminal